Hot Flushes: Causes & Remedies

 If you have severe menopause symptoms, such as frequent hot flushes, you may feel the benefits of taking HRT justify you taking it.
 It is, however, a good idea to be aware of the risks before you make a decision:

-According to Cancer Research UK, taking HRT increases your risk of breast cancer, with women taking combined oestrogen/progestogen HRT having double the breast cancer risk of those who don’t take HRT (according to the NHS, a woman’s lifetime risk of developing breast cancer is 10 to 12 per cent).
-The longer you take HRT, the more your breast cancer risk increases.
+According to Cancer Research UK, taking any type of HRT increases your risk of breast cancer, with women taking combined oestrogen/progestogen HRT having the greatest risk (though the charity claims the increased risk is a small one) (vii) The longer you take HRT, the more your breast cancer risk increases.
 However, your risk returns to a normal level within five years of stopping taking HRT.

-If you smoke and are overweight as well as take HRT, your risk of having a stroke is increased, says Women’s Health Concern.
-This is why HRT isn’t recommended for women with a history of stroke or deep vein thrombosis (DVT).
+If you smoke and are overweight as well as take HRT, your risk of having a stroke is increased slightly, says the Stroke Association (viii).
+This is why HRT isn’t usually recommended for women with a history of stroke or deep vein thrombosis (DVT).

 For women who have troublesome hot flushes but can’t take hormone-based medicines, there are a few other options available:

-Originally designed to treat high blood pressure, clonidine may also be useful in treating hot flushes – though it’s thought to be less effective than HRT, with clinical trials producing conflicting results regarding its usefulness.
+Originally designed to treat high blood pressure, clonidine may also be useful in treating hot flushes – though according to the National Institute of Health and Care Excellence (NICE) there is limited evidence of its effectiveness (ix).
 It can also cause side effects such as dizziness, constipation, drowsiness, depression and water retention.